1990 saw the publication of Ear To The Ground, a short-lived fanzine focused on the outdoor rave party scene based in the North-west of England.

 Those piano tunes were +8d enough to form a constituent part of hardcore and early breakbeat.
 Back at home, babies were born and decks were consigned to the attic or spare room; once-prized vinyl withered alone.
 Club culture emerged: ditching the Kickers shoes and ‘curtains’ hair styles for neon-bright fancy dress, horse tranquilisers and day-glo sticks.
 In a distant land EDM was christened as the new movement and Paul Oakenfold ‘played’ Stonehenge.
 It seemed something had been lost both socially and individually.

 It’s doubtful that anyone would spend their leisure time making a board game or patching together an A4 paper zine when you can sit at home and check an (often admittedly quality) Boiler Room set on your phone.
-Indeed, there is now an excellent on-line bank of nostalgia for aged clubbers keen to reminisce over the time they dropped their Lucozade when Sasha dropped Last Rhythm as his ‘end of night’ tune.
+Indeed, there is now an excellent on-line bank of nostalgia for aged clubbers keen to reminisce over the time they let go of their Lucozade when Sasha dropped Last Rhythm as his ‘end of night’ tune.

 But the recent rage of Londoners and others over nightclub closures in the capital and further afield in the UK; the mass protests concerning Brexshit and the call for another referendum combining intelligent and assertive confrontation with wry, humorous expression; the recent worldwide debate over BDS and anti-Israeli boycotts; continuing debate at all levels of British society concerning issues such as fracking, the British identity and the crippling austerity drive of the last few years… perhaps there is still that same defiance and individuality present within us, ready to be united in a single cause, to come out en-masse and express ourselves?